michael-milette/moodle-filter_filtercodes/README.md

 * {city} : Display the user's city.
 * {country} : Display the user's country.
 * {email} : Display the user's email address.
-* {userid} or %7Buserid%7D : Display the user's ID.
+* {userid} or %7Buserid%7D : Display the user's Moodle ID.
+* {idnumber} : Display the user's idnumber from their profile.
 * {username} : Display the user's username.
 * {scrape url="..." tag="..." class="..." id="..." code="..."} : Scrapes the content from another web page.
 Must be enabled in FilterCodes settings.
 * {userpictureurl X} : Display the user's profile picture URL.
 X indicates the size and can be **sm** (small), **md** (medium) or **lg** (large).
 If the user does not have a profile picture or is logged out, the default faceless profile photo URL will be shown instead.